itwillwork/openapi-modifier/src/rules/change-endpoints-basepath/README.md

 ## Important Notes

-### About operation collision handling and the ignoreOperarionCollisions parameter
+### About operation collision handling and the ignoreOperationCollisions parameter

 The rule checks for operation collisions when changing paths.
 If a conflict occurs after path replacement (for example, two different endpoints become the same), the rule will throw an error.